Updated on: 2/26/2019

 An SPD Drug Recognition Expert was called out to test the bus driver, and no obvious signs of impairment were found.
 Metro spokesman Jeff Switzer stated, “The driver was very shaken up and distraught over this collision,” and told the press that he had no history of safety concerns or serious collisions.
 Per Metro’s policy, the driver has been placed on administrative leave until the results of drug and alcohol testing come back.

-This is Metro’s first bus-related fatality since 2013, when a pedestrian was struck and killed by a Metro bus on Capitol Hill.
+This is Metro’s first bus-related fatality since 2013, when a pedestrian was killed in an accident with a Metro bus on Capitol Hill.
 According to Washington state law, a bus driver can be charged with vehicular homicide even if he isn’t under the influence or driving recklessly if he operates his vehicle “with disregard for the safety of others.”

 The law gets complicated when city employees cause an accident